cvhariharan/Book_Info/README.md

 # book_info

-A basic flutter app to download books by scanning the barcodes on books.
+A basic flutter app to download books by scanning the barcodes.

 ## Getting Started